arashnm80/arashnm80.github.io/handbook/c'est-ma-vie.md

         "I want or don't want",
         "I fight or don't fight",
         "I choose or don't choose",
-        "I accept or refuse",
-        "Win or lose, easy or hard, possible or impossible", "Best or worst, black or white, paradise or hell", ];
+        "Best or worst",
+        "Easy or hard",
+        "Paradise or hell",
+        "Possible or impossible",
+        "ٌWhite or black",
+        "Win or lose",
+    ];

     const boldText = "this is my life."; // The bold text you want to append